Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 I had to determine the build time of each loader, of each plugin.
 I was very lucky, the webpack community has already proposed a plugin that allows to measure everything.
-It is very easy to install. ♥️
+And it is very easy to install. ♥️

 [Speed Measure Plugin](https://www.npmjs.com/package/speed-measure-webpack-plugin)